enst80/mediawiki-extensions-Auth_remoteuser/README.md

   You can specify an anonymous function for the values too.
 These closures getting called when the actual value is needed, and not when it is declared inside your `LocalSettings.php`.
+The first parameter given to the function is an associative array with the following keys:
+  * `userId` - id of user in local wiki database or 0 if new/anonymous
+  * `userNameRaw` - value as given by the environment
+  * `userNameFiltered` - after running `Auth_remoteuser_filterUserName` hook
-The first parameter given to the function will be the value of the raw environment variable value (not beeing processed by the `Auth_remoteuser_filterUserName` hook).
-Take the following as an example in which a shellscript is getting executed only when a user is created and not on every page reload:
+  * `userNameCanonicalized` - representation in the local wiki database Take the following as an example in which a shellscript is getting executed only when a user is created and not on every page reload:

         $wgAuth_remoteuser_ForceUserProps = false;
         $wgAuth_remoteuser_UserProps = array(
-            'email' => function( $name ) {
+            'email' => function( $data ) {
+		$name = $data[ 'userNameRaw' ];
                 return shell_exec( "/usr/bin/get_mail.sh '$name'" );
             }
         )